Recreation Access Program

 - Recreation programs offered by the Parks, Recreation & Culture Department (example: summer day camp)

-- Aquatic Programs offered by the East Hants Aquatic Centre (example: swimming lessons, memberships)
+- Aquatic Programs offered by the East Hants Aquatic Centre (example: swimming lessons)

-- Does not cover pool party or group bookings, facility rentals and private/semi-private swimming lessons.
+- Does not cover membership, pool party or group bookings, facility rentals and private/semi-private swimming lessons.

 How much does the funding cover, and for how long?

-- You will receive a 75% discount on recreation programming offered by the East Hants Parks, Recreation and Culture Department (including Aquatics programming), as well as one 10 visit pass for the East Hants Aquatic Centre per person, per year.
+- You will receive a 75% discounted fee on up to four registered recreation programs offered by the East Hants Parks, Recreation and Culture Department (including Aquatics programming), as well as one 10 visit pass for the East Hants Aquatic Centre per person, per year.
 This funding is granted on an annual basis, so each year you will need to reapply.

 How do I receive my funding?